 - The top portion of it juts outward just underneath the clavicle

-- With a few fingers, gently place your hand in the middle of the chest
+- With a few fingers, place your hand in the middle of the chest.

-- Feel around just underneath where the collarbones would be
+- Feel around just underneath where the collarbone would be.

-Do you have trouble feeling the edges of the keel?
-That’s a good sign.
-The keel should be even with the muscles on the chest of your parrot.
-If your parrot is underweight, the top of the keel will be prominent and feel sharp.
+If you have trouble feeling the edges of the keel, this is a positive sign.
+The keel should be even with the muscles on the chest.
+If your parrot is underweight, the top of the keel bone will be prominent and feel sharp.

-This test is not 100% accurate.
+However, this test is not 100% accurate.
 Certain parrots have more muscle tone than others.
-If the keel isn’t easily found or is found too easily, this could be its unique body structure.
+If the keel bone isn’t easily found, this could be due to its unique body structure.

-- Place the parrot’s perch on the scale and let it stand on this
+- Place the parrot’s perch on the scale and let it stand on it.

 When To Be Concerned If A Parrot Is Losing Weight

-No matter your parrot’s species, you should watch for:
+No matter your parrot’s species, you should check for: